 Southampton Dolphins Swimming Club is a competitive junior swimming club catering for talented swimmers from 6 to 18.
-The club is run with an emphasis on achieving the highest possible competitive levels whilst maintaining a fun friendly atmosphere and great team spirit.
-Acting Head Coach Clodagh Dear is ably supported by Paul Dollery, Mehgan Thomas, Rob Young and AJ Harnett.
-GB Coach Matt Heathcock assists with Coach education, training plans and skill sessions.
+The club provides a clear pathway from swimming lessons and enables children to improve their technique under the watchful eye of experienced and qualified coaches.
+Head Coach Matt Boyd – Wallis is ably supported by Paul Dollery, Hugo Marrieros, Rob Young and AJ Harnett.

-The club was formed in 1993 and invited the best swimmers from Shirley Swimming Pool into the club and introduced them to competitive swimming.
-By the early 2000’s the club had become a teaching club with an emphasis on technique and strokes, swimmers could take part in up to three sessions a week including water polo and rookie lifeguard.
-Swimmers could remain with the club until they turned 13.
+The club had become a teaching and feeder club with an emphasis on technique and strokes in the 6 -13 age groups.
+Swimmers could take part in up to three sessions a week including water polo and rookie lifeguard and remain with the club until they turned 13.

-In March 2010 with the continued success in local competition and ever increasing numbers, the pool operator decided to offer swimmers who wanted to progress their swimming the chance to remain at Shirley Swimming Pool.
+In March 2010 with the continued success in local competition and ever increasing numbers, Dave Perry decided to offer swimmers who wanted to progress their swimming the chance to remain at Shirley Swimming Pool.
 The club was restructured and registered with the ASA club code SDOS.
 More hours were made available for training and land training was introduced.

-From its reregistration the club has evolved and gone from strength to strength , having great success at County, Regional, National and International level.
+From its reregistration the club has evolved and gone from strength to strength , having success at County, Regional and National level.

 Every year since the club first entered the Hampshire County Championships in 2011 they have produced at least one County Champion.
 Over two successive seasons (2015 and 2016) the club won 56 Hampshire County Championship medals which is unprecedented for a club of it’s size.
 But this was emphatically eclipsed in 2017 with the team winning an astonishing 79 Hampshire County Medals, 31 Gold, 26 Silver and 22 Bronze ranking third in the County medal table.
 2017 was a historic and record breaking year with the club winning it’s first team and open relay title in the ladies 4 X 200m freestyle event, Isabella Fraser-Corbridge (14) won the ladies open 100m butterfly just 0.20s off the all time county record and Max Nugent (16) qualified for men’s open finals for the first time in the clubs history.